 Nowadays you can find stainless steel appliances in every modern kitchen.
 These shiny surfaces make your home more elegant and add one gleaming image to your kitchen space.
-Keeping that image, however, needs some efforts from your side.
+Keeping that image, however, needs some effort from your side.
 Cleaning stainless steel surfaces may be a real pain in the neck so We would like to show you how not to clean them in order to keep the surface undamaged.

 The most important thing to know is what not to do when cleaning stainless steel surfaces.

-Stainless steel can be the most resistant material to rust and the normal wear and tear.
+Stainless steel can be the most resistant material to rust and normal wear and tear.
 If you take proper care when cleaning stainless steel surfaces, it will shine as new for many years.
 Unfortunately, you cannot save your kitchen from any grime or stains, no matter what appliances you use.
-Have in mind, that stainless steel needs specific cleaning and if you are not sure you will handle with it, call a professional company.
+Have in mind, that stainless steel needs specific cleaning and if you are not sure you will handle it, call a professional company.